 Convincing other people that their arguments are illogical, and identifying failed logic in our own arguments can be quite hard.
 A helpful tactic for dealing with illogic in others is to ask them to clarify their argument, rather than outright attacking it.
 For instance, saying “could you explain why X implies Y, as I’m having trouble seeing the connection” rather than saying “X doesn’t imply Y, you idiot.”
 Generally, the more people feel attacked, the more they feel they need to defend themselves, and the more likely it is that discussions with them will devolve into fights.
 Another useful technique, if you’re having trouble making headway, is to rephrase your disagreement with them.
 If they claim “X or Y” must be true, rather than just saying “that isn’t right” for the third time, you can try “Can you think of any other possibilities besides X and Y?
 Because I’m not convinced that one of them has to be true.”
 Or if someone says “X implies Y” and you’re quite sure it doesn’t, you can ask “so if Y were not true, you think that would imply that X is not true?”
 This helps people look at their own claims from a different angle, which may make them realize problems in their arguments that they didn’t identify before.

-When we encounter a complex and difficult to resolve disagreement, we can gain insight into why it is occurring and how it might be resolved by considering the roles of the seven (and particularly, the first five) fundamental reasons for disagreement: facts, definitions, values, signaling, failures of logic, information processing methods, and default beliefs.
+When we encounter a complex and difficult to resolve disagreement, we can gain insight into why it is occurring and how it might be resolved by considering the roles of the eight (and particularly, the first five) fundamental reasons for disagreement: facts, definitions, values, signaling, failures of logic, information processing methods, and default beliefs.